mstksg/inCode/copy/entries/singletons-4.md

 Special Thanks
 --------------

-None of this post would be made possible without the hard work and effort of the amazing *singletons* library maintainers --- especially [Richard Eisenberg][] and [Ryan Scott][].
+None of this entire series would be possible without the hard work and effort of the amazing *singletons* library authors and maintainers --- especially [Richard Eisenberg][] and [Ryan Scott][].

 [Richard Eisenberg]: https://github.com/goldfirere
 [Ryan Scott]: https://github.com/RyanGlScott